-Each enacting state should make its own determination as to whether to include the presumption when the state enacts UMIFA (200-).
+Each enacting state should make its own determination as to whether to include the presumption when the state enacts UMIFAUPMIFA (200-).
 And whether or not a statute includes the presumption, governing boards must remember that prudence controls decision making.
 Each governing board must make decisions on expenditures based on the circumstances of the particular charity.

 Rebuttable Presumption of Imprudence.
-Although prudence will dictate the amount an institution should spend, subsection (d) creates a rebuttable presumption of imprudence if expenditures in one year exceed seven percent of the assets of an endowment fund.
+Although prudence will dictate the amount an institution should spend, a state may choose to adopt subsection (d) as part of UPMIFA.
+Subsection (d) creates a rebuttable presumption of imprudence if expenditures in one year exceed seven percent of the assets of an endowment fund.
 The subsection applies a three-year rolling average in determining the value of the fund for purposes of calculating the seven-percent amount.
 Endowment spending will rarely exceed seven percent, but an institution can rebut the presumption of imprudence if circumstances in a particular year make expenditures above that amount prudent.
 The concept and the language for the presumption of imprudence comes from Mass.
 Gen. L. ch.
 180A, § 2 (2004).
 Massachusetts enacted this rule in 1975 as part of its UMIFA statute.
 New Mexico adopted the same presumption in 1978.
 N.M.S.A. § 46-9-2 (C) (2004).
 The language has been modified slightly to clarify that the three-year period consists of the three years immediately preceding the year of the expenditure.